Metaphoriker/randomizer-cs2/README.md

 These sequences contain simple actions such as **weapon switching**, **shooting**, **moving** or **moving your mouse**.
 Think of it as adding controlled chaos to your movement and actions in CS2! 🕹️

-💡 *Because it only sends random button inputs without altering the game directly, using randomizer-cs2 is completely allowed.
-No risk of bans!* 🚫👮‍♂️
+💡 *Because it only sends random button inputs without altering the game directly, using randomizer-cs2 is generally risk-free!* 🚫👮‍♂️

 ## 🛠️ Requirements